 remain exclusive to Yellowstone Club members.

-Tim & Edra Blixseth, self-made billionaires, started Yellowstone- the
+Tim & Edra Blixseth, self-made billionaires, started Yellowstone in 2000- the

-world’s only private ski and golf community in 2000.
+world’s only private ski and golf community at the time.
 The uber-wealthy

 couple divorced in 2008 (the Yellowstone Club was a sticking point of their $2